-The CFC Board of Directors is required to make annual allocations of adjusted net income, if any.
-CFC has made annual retirements of allocated net earnings in 39 of the last 40 fiscal years; however, future retirements of allocated amounts are determined based on CFC's financial condition.
-The CFC Board of Directors has the authority to change the current practice for allocating and retiring net earnings at any time, subject to applicable laws.
+CFC has made annual retirements of allocated net earnings in 40 of the last 41 fiscal years; however, future retirements of allocated amounts are determined based on CFC's financial condition.
+The CFC Board of Directors has the authority to change the current practice governing the allocation of net earnings and retirement of patronage capital at any time, subject to applicable laws.
 See "Item 1.
-Business-Allocation and Retirement of Patronage Capital" for additional information.
+Business-Allocation and Retirement of Patronage Capital" and "Note 11-Equity" for additional information.